ServusCarolus/tl-switch/README.md

         fi

    Remember to use `sudo su` or specify `/root/.bashrc` as the file.
 Otherwise `sudo nano ~/.bashrc` refers to the user's `.bashrc` file.

+After this procedure is done, it is good to restart the machine before using TeXLive so that the paths for root and the users can be updated properly.